When I Paint My Masterpiece: In popular culture

 Dylan performs the song live (as a duet with Bob Neuwirth) during the opening credits of his 1978 film Renaldo and Clara.
 He also performed a version of it, with substantially rewritten lyrics, to open his 2021 concert film Shadow Kingdom: The Early Songs of Bob Dylan.

 During the closing credits of the 2013 documentary film Tim's Vermeer, Dylan sings an alternate take of the song.

+The song appears in the opening credits of "Observe and Report".

 Live performances

 According to his official website, Dylan played the song live 182 times between 1975 and 2019.
 Five live performances of the song from Dylan's 1975 Rolling Thunder Revue tour were released on the 2019 box set The Rolling Thunder Revue: The 1975 Live Recordings.
 The live debut occurred at the War Memorial Auditorium in Plymouth, Massachusetts, on October 30, 1975, and became a mainstay of the Rough and Rowdy Ways World Wide Tour, appearing on the set list on more than 340 consecutive nights between 2021 and 2024.
+As of June 2026, he had performed the song 499 times.